Dental Programs FAQs

 What does selective admission programs mean?

 Each candidate that applies to the program is placed in an applicant pool based on points.
-The programs select the top 20 candidates.

 How many candidates are selected to enter the dental programs?

-The dental assisting and dental hygiene programs accept 20 students per cohort.
+Typically the dental assisting and dental hygiene programs accept 20 students per cohort.

 What is the application process?
 Where do I begin?